PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-13 17:29:14
+Last updated: 2024-04-13 17:29:50
-Random Quote: No matter how tough things get, children always turn out okay. - Berlin
+Random Quote: In the end, love is a good reason for everything to fall apart. - Tokyo